Reverse Proxy Guide to Refer in 2024

 Cyber attacks are on the rise, and protecting sensitive information saved on servers or stored on websites is crucial.
 A reverse proxy is a great way to keep the original website server away from cyberpunks’ reach.
 It hides the IP address of the main servers and receives clients’ requests on its behalf.

-This way, threat attacks fail to recognize the original server, and it remains safeguarded from hassles like DDoS attacks, malware, XSS attacks, and so on.
-As traffic is filtered before reaching the original server, the risk is reduced further.
+This way, threat attacks fail to recognize the original server, which remains safeguarded from hassles like DDoS attacks, malware, XSS attacks, and so on.
+As traffic is filtered before reaching the original server, the risk is further reduced.
 It can also prevent a few requests from reaching the main server.

 Maintaining optimal speed is crucial for SEO ranking, user experience, and brand value.
-A reverse proxy can help website owners to make sure the website is not lagging, and content is loading seamlessly.
-With its help, heavy website files can be compressed and delivered according to the geographic location.
+A reverse proxy can help website owners ensure the website is not lagging and content is loading seamlessly.
+It can also compress heavy website files and deliver them according to geographic location.

 It supports CDN and stores website copies on globally distributed servers.
 This way, your global audience will always have a website version readily available.
 Hence, they will get an instant response.

 Enterprises with multiple websites or huge server networks often use a reverse proxy to simplify the website maintenance process.
-It can work like a centralized traffic receiving unit for all the traffic and even helps in website upgrades.
-IT team can easily control the server operations, update software, fix a bug, and even troubleshoot operational errors for all the servers from one point.
+It can work like a centralized traffic receiving unit for all traffic and even help with website upgrades.
+The IT team can easily control server operations, update software, fix a bug, and even troubleshoot operational errors for all the servers from one point.

 Not many of us know this.
 But, developers can get great help from reverse proxies if they know how to make the most of this technology.
 It can help in A/B testing, multivariate testing, application, and decoupling.